jaelynnkim-data/nlp-trend-analysis-tool/README.md

 allowed Tilia to efficiently explore and segment the data.
 The tool includes the following features:
 1. Filtering capabilities that allow for filtering on transcript release dates, strategic focus categories, and sentiment types.
-2. A list of key topics and trends associated with the filtered subset of data
+2. Clickable box buttons containing key topics and trends associated with the filtered subset of data
-3. A term search bar
 4. A visual depiction of patterns and movements of topics and sentiment